philip-raschke/educredentials/badge_data/README.md

 }
 ```

+The Schema was created by an other issuer and is stored in the Blockchain "http://dev.greenlight.bcovrin.vonx.io/browse/domain".
+After your Execution in the Swagger UI, the credential definition is also stored on the Blockchain "http://dev.greenlight.bcovrin.vonx.io/browse/domain".
 17. Copy the generated credential definition id from the previous step (E.g. "XqAYYysM62BHHhvru9VmeQ:3:CL:227059:default").
 18. Go to the code of "C:\wamp64\www\moodle4\local\badge_data\index.php" and change the "credentialDefinitionId" in line 271 by pasting what you copied from the previous step.
 Afterwards save the changes!
 19. Now open a second Terminal and type "wsl" to start WSL